edcrewe/saas-interview-challenge1/python/fr-helm-celery/README.rst

 > make test

 Runs the unit and integration test suite.
+Plus generates a code coverage report.

+Mocks are used for the unit tests so that they have no dependencies.
+To run the integration test suite a celery worker is run up and the flask test client simulates the web API.

 Cleanup
 -------